List of Singapore's football leagues winners

 Football in Singapore started in the 1890s during the British colonial of Singapore.
-There have been various competitions over the years with the S.League as the leading national league of Singapore.
-It was founded in 1996 and took over the defunct FAS Premier League.
-The next tier is the Singapore National Football League or more commonly known as the NFL which is the longest national leagues in Singapore.
+There have been various competitions over the years with the Singapore Premier League as the leading national league of Singapore.
+It was founded in 1996 as S.League and took over the defunct FAS Premier League.
+The next tier is the Singapore Football League or more commonly known as the National Football League (NFL) which is the longest national leagues in Singapore.
 An FAS Island Wide League was then formed to allow new teams to qualify for the NFL.
 Beside the national leagues, there have also been various amateur football leagues which gives opportunity for players who want to pursue their career in football or a platform for the former professional players to continue playing the beautiful game of football.

 Men's National Leagues

-The National Leagues in are the Singapore Premier League, FAS National Football League which consist of 2 Divisions and the FAS Island Wide League which is a National Football League qualifying tournament.
+The national leagues in Singapore are the Singapore Premier League, the Singapore Football League, which consists of two divisions, and the Singapore Island Wide League.

+Professional league

+S.League Champions (1996–2017)

+The S.League was founded in 1996.